 These patients have an inability or deficit to move the affected side, which causes:

-- Difficulty walking, or to do it in a coordinated way.
+- Difficulty walking, or doing it in a coordinated way.

 - Balance problems